llm-bible/llm-bible.github.io/_publications/choenni2024self.markdown

 bibkey: choenni2024self
 additional_links:
   - {name: "Paper", url: "https://arxiv.org/abs/2408.16482"}
-tags: ['Prompting', 'Survey Paper', 'In-Context Learning']
+tags: ['Survey Paper', 'Prompting', 'In-Context Learning']
 ---
 Improving the alignment of Large Language Models (LLMs) with respect to the cultural values that they encode has become an increasingly important topic.
 In